 When the operating system collection is completed, merge any OS extension or application ADMX/ADML files into the new PolicyDefinitions folder.

 When this is finished, rename the current PolicyDefinitions folder to reflect that it's the previous version, such as PolicyDefinitions-1709.
 Then, rename the new folder (such as PolicyDefinitions-1803) to the production name.

 We suggest this approach as you can revert to the old folder in case you experience a severe problem with the new set of files.
 When you don't experience any problems with the new set of files, you can move the older PolicyDefinitions folder to an archive location outside sysvol folder.

 Windows 8.1 and Windows 10 do not include Administrative Templates that have an .adm extension.
 We recommend that you use computers that are running Windows 8.1 or later versions of Windows to perform Group Policy administration.

 Updating the Administrative Templates files

-In Group Policy for Windows Vista and later version of Windows, if you change Administrative Templates policy settings on local computers, sysvol folder is not automatically updated to include the new .admx or .adml files.
-This change in behavior is implemented to reduce network load and disk storage requirements and to prevent conflicts between .admx and .adml files when changes are made to Administrative Templates policy settings across different locations.
+In Group Policy for Windows Vista and later version of Windows, if you change Administrative Templates policy settings on local computers, sysvol folder isn't automatically updated to include the new .admx or .adml files.
+This behavior is implemented to reduce network load and disk storage requirements, and to prevent conflicts between .admx and .adml files when changes are made to Administrative Templates policy settings across different locations.

-To make sure that any local updates are reflected in sysvol folder, you must manually copy the updated .admx or .adml files from the PolicyDefinitions file on the local computer to the Sysvol\PolicyDefinitions folder on the appropriate domain controller.
+To ensure that any local updates are reflected in sysvol folder, you must manually copy the updated .admx or .adml files from the PolicyDefinitions file on the local computer to the Sysvol\PolicyDefinitions folder on the appropriate domain controller.

 The following update enables you to configure the Local Group Policy editor to use Local .admx files instead of the Central Store: